Monthly Archives: January 2009

 Day 187: Food and Hygiene for Christmas

 Ask anyone and they will tell you that the highlight of their holidays is spending time with family and friends.
-We all say that holidays really should be about time spent not money spent, but then, when it comes down … Continue reading
+We all say that holidays really should be about time spent not mostarsney spent, but then, when it comes down to it, we all go and blow wads of cash on an abundance of gifts, mainly material goods.
+Why is there such a disconnect between what people say they believe and what they do?

 4 Comments